 - a type of stroke called a haemorrhagic stroke

-The severity and duration of symptoms can vary depending on the type of cavernoma and where it's located.
+The severity and duration of symptoms can vary depending on the size, location and number of cavernomas.

 Problems can occur if the cavernoma bleeds or presses on certain areas of the brain.